-While Ostrom's research primarily focused on local commons, a similar logic can potentially apply to certain global commons (Ostrom et al. 1999; Dietz et al. 2003; Ostrom 2010b; Stern 2011; Cox 2014; Fleischman et al. 2014).
-It is often argued that polycentricity is more challenging at the global than at the local level since international relations are associated with a larger number of actors, a dilution of shared meta-norms, higher discount rates, more diffused interests, and higher transaction costs (Keohane and Ostrom 1994: 413).
-However, none of the obstacles are particularly pronounced for the case of orbital debris.
+While Ostrom's research focused primarily on local commons, a similar logic can potentially apply to certain global commons (Cox 2014; Dietz et al. 2003; Fleischman et al. 2014; Ostrom 1999, 2010b; Stern 2011).
+It is often argued that polycentricity is more challenging at the global than at the local level since international relations are associated with a larger number of actors, a dilution of shared meta-norms, higher discount rates, more diffused interests, and higher transaction costs (Keohane and Ostrom 1995, 413).
+However, none of the obstacles is particularly pronounced for the case of orbital debris.
 Outer space governance involves fewer users than some local polycentric systems for watersheds or fisheries.
 Moreover, all space actors are bound together by the uncontested meta-norms provided in the Outer Space Treaty.
 They all favor low discount rates since they invest massively with long-term objectives in mind.
 Their collective interest in self-restraint is clear since several space actors that are responsible for the generation of debris are also among the primary victims of congestion and collision.
 They also frequently conclude bilateral agreements among themselves, suggesting manageable transaction costs.
-Ostrom's framework was developed around renewable resources, and usable slots in Earth's orbits can be conceptualized as analogous to renewable resources because they become available to host a new satellite once the previous one is deorbited.4 Ostrom (2010b; 2012) and other scholars following in her footsteps (e.g. Dorsch and Flachsland 2017; Jordan et al. 2018; Cole 2015; Nordman 2021) believe that the lessons of polycentric governance can provide useful guidance for the more complex issue of climate change.
-In the governance of climate change, there are countless polluters, norms are hotly contested, discount rates seem high, negative externalities do not primarily affect polluters, transaction costs restrict negotiations, and the resources used are non-renewable.
-In comparison, the management of orbital debris is a much easier case for the application of polycentric framework to a global common, with lower structural obstacles.
+Ostrom's framework was developed around renewable resources, and usable slots in Earth's orbits can be conceptualized as analogous to renewable resources because they become available to host new satellites once the previous ones are deorbited.4 Ostrom (2010b, 2012) and other scholars following in her footsteps (e.g., Cole 2015; Dorsch and Flachsland 2017; Jordan et al. 2018; Nordman 2021) believe that the lessons of polycentric governance can provide useful guidance for the more complex issue of climate change.
+In the governance of climate change, there are countless polluters, norms are hotly contested, discount rates seem high, negative externalities do not primarily affect polluters, transaction costs restrict negotiations, and the resources used are nonrenewable.
+In comparison, the management of orbital debris is a much easier case for the application of a polycentric framework to a global common, with lower structural obstacles.

-Ostrom did not view polycentric governance through rose-colored glasses (2010a).
-She warned against the "perverse and extensive uses of policy panaceas" (2007: 15181) While a polycentric structure can lead to sustainable resource management, it often comes at the cost of redundancies, inefficiencies, and ambiguities (Blomquist and Schröder 2019).
-Even when sustainability is achieved at the system-level, failures often persist at the unit level, generating inequities.
-Polycentricity might even exacerbate power asymmetries as powerful actors can navigate complex systems more easily than weaker actors (Morrison et al. 2019).
+Ostrom (2010a) did not view polycentric governance through rosecolored glasses.
+She warned against the "perverse and extensive uses of policy panaceas" (Ostrom 2007, 15181).
+While a polycentric structure can lead to sustainable resource management, it often comes at the cost of redundancies, inefficiencies, and ambiguities (Blomquist and Schröder 2019).
+Even when sustainability is achieved at the system level, failures often persist at the unit level, generating inequities.
+Polycentricity might even exacerbate power asymmetries, as powerful actors can navigate complex systems more easily than weaker actors (Morrison et al. 2019).
 Nevertheless, despite these shortcomings, Ostrom (1999) believed that polycentricity is often a more feasible and realistic option than centralized or market-based alternatives.
 Her empirical approach led her to conclude that abstract solutions conceived by theorists are rarely applicable in practice.
 She advocated for cultivating imperfect solutions from the messiness of social, historical, and political realities rather than imposing an ideal order on communities.

-4 That said, several debris will not deorbit on a human timescale and require active removal, a process that is not well conceptualized by Ostrom's framework.
+^{4.} That said, some debris will not deorbit on a human timescale and requires active removal, a process that is not well conceptualized by Ostrom's framework.